Sinus diseases affect about 37 million people per year in the U.S.

 Symptoms and Causes of Sinus Infections

 Sinus infections can stem from various sources, including viral or bacterial infections, allergies, and anatomical issues like a deviated nasal septum or nasal polyps.
 The symptoms of sinus infections can vary based on the type and severity of the infection.
-Common symptoms include nasal congestion, facial pain or pressure, headaches, and a persistent cough.
+Common symptoms include nasal congestion, facial pain or pressure, headaches, and a cough.
 In some instances, individuals may also experience fever, fatigue, and a diminished sense of smell.
 Recognizing these symptoms early can help in seeking timely treatment and preventing complications.

 Diagnosing Sinus Infections